9 Different Types of Roaches (Found in the US)

 Credit

 There’s an ongoing pattern among cockroaches where they’re given names that have little to nothing in common with where they come from.
-The American cockroach is native to Africa and spread to both the Middle East and Americas by the African slave trade.
+The American cockroach is native to Africa and was spread to both the Middle East and Americas by the African slave trade.

 While the terms American cockroach and palmetto bug are often used interchangeably, they are not the same.